sldang/expensetracker/README.md

 # expensetracker

-A flutter project to track your expenses.
+A flutter project to track your expenses. you may add transactions to the application and signify whether they are an expense or income.
+You can also see your account breakdown with the app.
+The app offers a way to be able to view your purchases and better view your budget.

 ## Getting Started